taskbase/tb-grid/README.md

 ## 💯 What's the status of the project?

+- The project is to be considered experimental and non-battle tested at this point
+- The "API" (class names, css property names) are not to be considered stabled.
+Rather it is a working draft and we'd love to receive feedback on it.
 - Initial prototype is working well, see demo
 - We are planning to replace Bootstrap with `tb-grid` in our own codebase
-- We would be thrilled to hear your opinions & suggestions on this small project!
+- We would be thrilled to hear your opinions & suggestions on `tb-grid`!
 Why don't you just give it a spin and let us know what you think?

 [license]:LICENSE
 [license img]:https://img.shields.io/badge/license-MIT-blue.svg